 Now that we’re in the thick of sloe gin season, you may be tempted to make a batch of your own.
 To help guide you, we’ve rounded up – and debunked – 10 common sloe gin myths.

 As anyone who’s tried to make sloe gin knows, myths around the spirit are pervasive.
 You may have heard that sloes need to be picked after the first frost, pricked with thorns, or otherwise treated with a certain ritualistic approach.

-Given that sloe gin has been made for hundreds of years, it’s not surprising that the spirit has generated a good deal of lore.
+Given that sloe gin has a long and colourful history, it’s not surprising that the spirit has generated a good deal of lore.
 But we’re here to straighten out the tall tales.
 Read on to learn more about 10 common sloe gin myths… and why you should feel free to disregard them when making this season’s batch.

 Of all the sloe gin myths, this one is the most well known.
 The thinking is that frost helps sweeten the berries (or typically coincides with when they’re at their ripest), and assists in breaking down their thick skins so their juices better infuse with the gin.
 It’s true that freezing does help with the latter objective – but in this day and age, it’s much simpler to stow your stash of sloes overnight in the freezer in lieu of obsessively tracking the weather forecast.